AnKSoup/chitchat-backend/README.md

 # Internal Response Object (IRO).

-This project uses internal messages and responses formated as objects that each "operations" return.
+This project uses internal messages and responses formatted as objects that each "operations" return.
 => Helps checking for success and easier response for the API.

 Here is the following template: